influxdata/telegraf/plugins/inputs/ethtool/README.md

 # Ethtool Input Plugin

 This plugin collects ethernet device statistics.
-The available information strongly depend on the network device and driver.
+The available information strongly depends on the network device and driver.

 ⭐ Telegraf v1.13.0
 🏷️ system, networking